 New Bethel Church Rd / I 40 real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the New Bethel Church Rd / I 40 neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 If you like the look and ambience of new homes and newly built neighborhoods, you will love the New Bethel Church Rd / I 40 neighborhood.
-A whopping 75.0% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 96.7% of the neighborhoods in the U.S. Everything here just feels new.
+A whopping 80.5% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 97.3% of the neighborhoods in the U.S. Everything here just feels new.
+In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
+In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

-Did you know that the New Bethel Church Rd / I 40 neighborhood has more Scottish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the New Bethel Church Rd / I 40 neighborhood has more Scottish and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 8.1% of this neighborhood's residents have Scottish ancestry.
+In fact, 7.3% of this neighborhood's residents have Scottish ancestry and 5.9% have African ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

 The neighbors in the New Bethel Church Rd / I 40 neighborhood in Garner are lower-middle income, making it a below average income neighborhood.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 70.3% of U.S. neighborhoods.
-With 20.1% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 68.9% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 70.7% of U.S. neighborhoods.
+In addition, 3.2% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 70.1% of America's neighborhoods.

-In the New Bethel Church Rd / I 40 neighborhood, 52.5% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 22.3% of the residents employed.
-Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (21.8%), and 8.1% in government jobs, whether they are in local, state, or federal positions.
+In the New Bethel Church Rd / I 40 neighborhood, 56.2% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 21.1% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (20.9%), and 8.2% in government jobs, whether they are in local, state, or federal positions.

-The most common language spoken in the New Bethel Church Rd / I 40 neighborhood is English, spoken by 93.3% of households.
-Some people also speak Spanish (4.6%).
+The most common language spoken in the New Bethel Church Rd / I 40 neighborhood is English, spoken by 98.8% of households.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.